 Fear is the very first step to salvation

 The world is not conscious to the need of fearing God.
 They usually only become fearful with impending death.
-This fear is generally not of God, but of their unknown immediate future.
+This fear is generally not of God, but of their unknown immediate future after death.
 But those who have been awakened to the reality and righteousness of God, their obligation to self-control, and His judgement to come, fear Him (Act 24:25).

 The Word of truth produces conviction of sin, which invokes fear in the sinner.
 It is the very first step towards salvation and is followed by repentance and faith / trust.
-It motivates us to walk in loving obedience to God.
+It then motivates us to walk in loving obedience to God.

 Without fear there is no conviction of sin and, therefore, no reason to repent.
 This is why many do not want to hear the gospel of Christ.
 They prefer to keep their heads buried in the sand so that they can walk undeterred in their sin.
 The true gospel message offends them and, if they do attend church, they will polarize to those pastors who gather spurious Christians through preaching false doctrine that “tickles their ears” (2Tim 4:3).

 Use the fear of God to produce great blessing

 The fear of God does not always produce good fruit.
 Felix, the governor of Israel, became fearful whilst hearing the gospel preached by Paul, but he did not use it to repent of his sin and believe in Christ (Act 24:25).
 But those who permit fear to rise up in their hearts because of the Word preached in truth and, who press on to use it to repent of their sins, can be transformed from darkness into light (Act 26:18), and consequently obtain peace with God.